PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 This research investigates how the choice of **Knowledge Representation (KR)** paradigm influences the reasoning capability of healthcare expert systems and their ability to answer increasingly complex questions.

-The study compares multiple KR paradigms under a common evaluation framework:
+The study compares seven KR paradigms within a common evaluation framework:

 **Propositional Logic · First-Order Predicate Logic · Rule-Based Systems · Relational Databases · Frame-Based Models · Ontologies · Knowledge Graphs**